What’s the lowdown?

 That being said, water-based lubricants are safe for anybody to use, won’t stain your clothing or sheets and don’t interact with condoms or sex toys.
 They’re less likely to cause a reaction in people with sensitive skin than oil-based lubes, particularly as they don’t need soap to be rinsed away, so there won’t be as much disruption to your vagina’s natural balance of bacteria during clean-up.

-You’ll soon be able to buy YES Organics water-based lubricant from us here at The Lowdown!
+You can buy Yes water-based lube from Amazon.
 We’re in love with this lube – it’s non-irritating, pH balanced and moisturising to boot – and we’re obsessed with how long-lasting it is, too.
+This is an affiliate link but we only recommend products we’ve tried or love.

 Like oil-based lubricant, silicone-based lubricant doesn’t rinse away easily with water, and you’ll need soap to wash it off.
 This makes it great for use in the shower, but remember that soap can be irritating to the delicate skin of your vulva and vagina, so if you have sensitive skin in this area, this is something to consider.
 Silicone-based lubricants can also stain, so watch out for your bed sheets and clothes.